3 Meetings with an LDS General Authority, 2012/2013 ~ Grant H. Palmer

 Special thanks to go my wife and partner, Eileah, for her continual support, encouragement and her critical mind.

-Reblogged from Steve Bloor's Blog:
+Steve Bloor's Blog

 An Open Letter to Europe Area Presidency by Chris Ralph.